trek-view/basecamp/_posts/2020-01-17-what-direction-are-you-facing.md

 Heading or orientation is generally measured from North (0°), and is often referred to as the azimuth.

-If I'm facing North my heading is 0°.
-If I'm facing South my heading is 180°.
+If I'm facing magnetic North my heading is 0°.
+If I'm facing magnetic South my heading is 180°.
 And so on.

 All our tours are currently shot in time order.
 The start / end of the tour is the first / last photo.